ahb108/RadiocarbonHunt6/long_description.md

 other important ways.

-For this particular project, we have already conducted a first check of several groups of open access reports and identified those reports that are very likely to contain radiocarbon dates.
+For this particular project, we have already conducted a first check of several groups of open access reports from the Swiss e-periodica journal portal and identified those reports that are very likely to contain radiocarbon dates.
 Although a few may have no useful details, most should do.
 We now ask for your help with searching inside a particular report and entering any dates you find into a